paudetseis/academic-kickstart/content/authors/admin/_index.md

     year: 2002

 awards:
-- 2020 David Elliott Best Paper Award from the Canadian Tectonics Groups, *Geological Association of Canada*
+- 2020 David Elliott Best Paper Award from the Canadian Tectonics Group, *Geological Association of Canada*
 - 2018 Member of the College of New Scholars, Artists and Scientists, *Royal Society of Canada*
 - 2018 Young Scientist of the Year, *Canadian Geophysical Union*
 - 2017 Young Researcher of the Year Award, *University of Ottawa*